History of the Jews in Saudi Arabia: Najran community

 There was a small Jewish community, mostly members of Bnei Chorath, in one border city from 1934 until 1950.
 The city of Najran was liberated by Saudi forces in 1934 after it been conquered by Yemenis in 1933, thus absorbing its Jewish community, which dates to pre-Islamic times.
 With increased persecution, the Jews of Najran made plans to evacuate.
 The local governor at the time, Amir Turki ben Mahdi, allowed the 600 Najrani Jews a single day on which to either evacuate or never leave again.
 Saudi soldiers accompanied them to the Yemeni border.
 These Jews arrived in Saada, and some 200 continued south to Aden between September and October 1949.
 The Saudi King Abdulaziz demanded their return, but the Yemeni king, Ahmad bin Yahya refused, because these refugees were Yemenite Jews.
 After settling in the Hashid Camp (also called Mahane Geula) they were airlifted to Israel as part of the larger Operation Magic Carpet.

 According to Yemenite Jewish tradition, the Jews of Najran traced their origin to the Ten Tribes.

 The local ruler at the time, Emir Turki bin Madi, granted them the choice between complete evacuation or permanent stay.
 Saudi forces accompanied them to ensure their safe passage until they reached Saada.
 King Abdulaziz Al Saud later requested their return, but the Yemeni Imam, Ahmed bin Yahya, refused, claiming they were Yemeni Jews.
 After staying in the Hashid camp, they were eventually airlifted to Israel as part of the "Magic Carpet" operation.
-The community somehow existed until 1970s.
-After the era of King Faisal, there were no Jews left in the region.
+At the end of King Faisal's rule, there were no Jews left in the region.